mapletree111/WebCrawler/README.md

 could drastically change how this application was written and here are some notes to consider:

 ### CPU/Processor/Thread
-Limited by the number of threads that can be created,  future improvement should allow users to chose whether to run single threaded or multi-threaded.
+Limited by the number of threads that can be created,  future improvement should allow users to choose whether to run single threaded or multi-threaded.

 ### Memory
 The program keeps a running array to check against and overtime this array would impact performance.
 To alleviate this issue, the program could write to storage (if provided) and access the list of links with I/O operations.
-Such operations would take longer to complete but would allow for longer runs without performance impact.
+Such operations would take longer to complete but would allow for longer runs without as much memory allocation.

 ### Storage
 If non-volitile memory is not available then the previous idea can not be implemented.
 In the case of limited storage and limited memory, the program would not keep a running list of unique URLs to compare against and would limit the max size of the array containing links for workers to request/parse.
-Once the max size is reach, workers would have wait for available space before sending their list of new URLs back to the main thread
+Once the max size is reached, workers would have to wait for available space before sending their list of new URLs back to the main thread.